The Blacklist: Seasons 1–8

-Renewed storyline (seasons 9–10)
+Seasons 9–10

 Following Liz's death at the end of the eighth season, Cooper's task force has disbanded and Reddington has fled the country.
-For the next two years, the deal with Red and the FBI sits inactive.
-However, the world's criminals remain active, evolving in their methods.
-When a crime lord explodes and nearly kills Dembe Zuma, Red's former associate who has become an FBI agent with the assistance of Cooper, Red is forced to return and help him.
-At first, Red promises to retire and move to Cuba once the crime lord is neutralized.
+After an absence of two years, however, Reddington returns to help his former bodyguard, Dembe Zuma, who has in the interim become an FBI Special Agent with the assistance of Cooper, when a modern pirate named the "Skinner" nearly kills him.
+Red promises to retire and move to Cuba with his girlfriend once the Skinner is neutralized.
 However, when Red begins to take over management of the remains of his empire, he breaks his promise and decides to stay in charge of what he can still control.

 Red and Cooper come to an agreement to resume his deal with the FBI and continue hunting down global criminals on his "blacklist" in honor of Liz's undertaking.
 Cooper manages to find the old task force members and re-create their division.
-The secrets Red kept from Liz become irrelevant, and the story now centers on not only Red but also Cooper and the field agents Liz used to work with.
+The secret Red kept from Liz becomes irrelevant, and the story now centers on not only Red but also Cooper and the field agents Liz used to work with.
 Now, the task force must confront new criminals as well as familiar ones who have returned in order to take revenge on Red for his betrayal.

+After the threat of the former Blacklisters is neutralized, the task force faces a new threat in the form of ambitious Congressman Arthur Hudson who suspects them of rogue behavior and works tirelessly to uncover their many secrets.
+They also contend with Red making unexpected moves by using them to shut down several central parts of his criminal empire for unknown reasons.
+It all comes to the point of no return when Reddington closes his operations center responsible for the blacklist and after a legal investigation is launched against the task force, Cooper must arrest Red to avoid prosecution against him and his task force.
+Reddington evades capture but is fatally gored by a bull in Andalusia, where Ressler discovers his body.